edgelesssys/marblerun.sh/content/docs/features/secrets-management.md

 # Secrets management

-Two of the *Coordinator*'s central duties are the generation and the management of secrets for the Marbles (i.e., containers running enclaves).
-Specifically, the *Coordinator* deals with the following types of Marble secrets.
+Two of the Coordinator's central duties are the generation and the management of secrets for the Marbles (i.e., containers running enclaves).
+Specifically, the Coordinator deals with the following types of Marble secrets.

 * [Virtual sealing keys](#virtual-sealing-keys)
 * [Shared symmetric keys](#shared-symmetric-keys)